elersong/tealeaf-reverse-madlibs/README.md

 # Reverse Madlibs #

 "That litho spurred changeability can bestow timeously like a comeuppance!"
+"Meet me at mom's house with a cycle, a parsonage and a stook!
+We are going to leak!"

 __Features of Reverse Madlibs Command Line Game__
   1. Prompts user for a sentence with `NOUN`s, `VERB`s, `ADJECTIVE`s and/or `ADVERB`s